prototypefund/iconet-Foundation-funkwhale/docs/installation/index.rst

     sudo pacman -S nginx

 To avoid configuration errors at this level, we will generate an nginx configuration using your .env file.
-This will ensure your reverse-proxy configuration always match the application configuration and make upgrade/maintenance easier.
+This will ensure your reverse-proxy configuration always matches the application configuration and makes upgrade/maintenance easier.

 .. note::
     The following commands need to be run as superuser.